-Baby Boomers make up approximately 25% of Australia’s population, with many now faced with the decision of whether to stay in their current city homes or to explore new possibilities.
+Baby Boomers make up approximately 25% of Australia’s population, with many now faced with the decision of whether to stay in their current city homes or to explore country living.
 Why?
 As a Baby Boomer, there comes a point where: the kids have flown the coop; you are no longer utilizing your home’s space but are still paying for the management of the house; you are finding it harder to manage your property; you may find that your finances indicate that to sell your property could result in a healthy injection into your cash flow.

 What do you decide to do?
 Move into a three-bedroom apartment close to the city or a smaller freestanding property a little further out?
 Or perhaps you consider what an increasing number of Baby Boomers are now doing: investing in/turning regional holiday homes into more permanent living arrangements, while also having a small apartment close to the city to split time between.

 The realities of splitting between the city and country living

 There are clear benefits to splitting your time between a regional properties and country living, if this is an arrangement you can afford.

 - You can enjoy a lock-up lifestyle, making the most of a living arrangement in the city where you can simply leave your property for weeks or even months at a time in full knowledge that it is protected and safe, without any need for maintenance.
 Of course, you may have the capability to manage a property (such as gardens etc.), and this is where a regional property comes in.

 - You have access to all the benefits of city living (entertainment, amenities, parks, restaurants, public transport, friends and family) while having the freedom to leave the hubbub of town any time you want.

 - Having two properties, the sum of their value being equivalent to downsizing to a freestanding property within the city, means you don’t have to offload all your possessions but simply split them up.

 - Peace and quiet in beautiful regional surrounds, and the lifestyle this affords you (proximity to the ocean or wineries etc.)